LLNL/merlin/docs/source/modules/hello_world/hello_world.rst

     global.parameters:
         GREET:
-            values : ["hello","bonjour"]
+            values : ["hello","olá"]
             label  : GREET.%%
         WORLD:
-            values : ["world","monde"]
+            values : ["world","mundo"]
             label  : WORLD.%%

-So this will give us an English result, and a French one.
+So this will give us an English result, and a Portuguese one.
 (If you want, you can add as many more langauges as you want, as long as both parameters hold the same number of values).

 study
 ~~~~~